vaojin-dev/InvisibleItemFramesLite/README.md

 - Adds invisible item frames you can craft and place like normal
 - Frames are visible when empty, and automatically turn invisible once an item is added
+- Allows for container pass-through (you an still sneak to rotate items)
 - Perfect for clean builds, displays, or shops without visual clutter

 ## Why This Version?